kevinlondon/kevinlondon.github.io/_posts/2015-10-16-answers-to-django-security-questions.md

 > I feel that every Django developer should know the answer to the questions below.
 > If you don’t, look it up.

-When I looked at the list, I didn't feel I knew the answers to any of them and I had a hard time finding answers because of the open-ended nature of the questions.
+When I looked at the list, I didn't feel like I knew the answers to any of them and I had a hard time finding answers because of the open-ended nature of the questions.

 I'd like to share what I found with you.